cloudfoundry-attic/cf-docs/source/docs/running/architecture/execution-agent.html.md

 ## Logs

 The DEA's logging is handled by [Steno](https://github.com/cloudfoundry/steno).
 The DEA can be configured to log to a file, a syslog server or both.
 If neither is provided, it will log to its stdout.
-The logging level specifies the verbosity of the logs (e.g. 'warn', 'info', 'debug' ...).
+The logging level specifies the verbosity of the logs (e.g. `warn`, `info`, `debug`).